-Stock-based compensation expense, a noncash expense, was \$2,424,442 and \$2,380,343 during the three months ended December 31, 2016 and 2015, respectively.
+Stock-based compensation expense, a noncash expense, was \$2,424,442 and \$2,092,541 during the three months ended December 31, 2016 and 2017, respectively.
 Stock-based compensation expense is based upon the valuation of stock options and restricted stock units granted to employees, directors, and certain consultants.
 Many variables affect the amount expensed, including the Company's stock price on the date of the grant, as well as other assumptions.
-Due to additional options and restricted stock units granted to new and existing employees, compensation expense has increased from the prior year.
+The decrease in the expense is primarily due to lower grant date fair values of recent awards due to the Company's stock price.